 - 4.1 Once satisfied that a contravention or failure of service (or a contravention of any relevant requirement or any provision of the Community Regulation in the case of the Energy Order only) has occurred or is occurring, the Utility Regulator will have to decide whether a financial penalty should be imposed and at what level. - 4.2 The Utility Regulator will take full account of the particular facts and circumstances of the contravention, failure, or general breach under consideration.
-It will also take full account of any representations or objections made to it by interested parties.
-Any contravention or failure that may arise from circumstances or events outside the control of the licensee will not incur any penalty provided NIAUR is of the opinion that the licensee is not, in any way, to blame or contributed in any way to any such contravention or failure. - 4.2 When considering whether to impose a penalty, a penalty is more likely where: - the contravention or failure has damaged the interests of customers or other market participants or damaged the environment; or - its imposition would be likely to create an incentive to comply and deter future contraventions or failures. - the circumstances from which the contravention or failure arose were substantially within the control of the licensee - 4.3 A financial penalty will be less likely to be imposed where: - the contravention or failure was or is of a trivial nature; or - the contravention or possibility of a contravention would not have been apparent to a diligent licence holder; - the principal objective and duties of the Utility Regulator preclude the imposition of a penalty; - the Utility Regulator is satisfied that in lieu of a financial penalty the licence holder in question agrees in writing that any indicative value of a proposed financial penalty should be applied exclusively and verifiably to the benefit customers (through requiring higher investment without higher prices to consumers)
+It will also take full account of any representations or objections made to it by interested parties by seeking either written or oral evidences as necessary in the case.
+Any contravention or failure that may arise from circumstances or events outside the control of the licensee will not incur any penalty, provided the Utility Regulator is of the opinion that the licensee is not, in any way, to blame or contributed in any way to any such contravention or failure. - 4.3 When considering whether to impose a penalty, a penalty is more likely where: - the contravention or failure has damaged the interests of customers or other market participants or damaged the environment; or - its imposition would be likely to create an incentive to comply and deter future contraventions or failures. - the circumstances from which the contravention or failure arose were substantially within the control of the licensee - 4.4 A financial penalty may be less likely to be imposed where: - the contravention or failure was or is of a trivial nature; or - the contravention or possibility of a contravention would not have been apparent to a diligent licence holder; - the principal objective and duties of the Utility Regulator would weigh against the imposition of a penalty; - the Utility Regulator is satisfied that in lieu of a financial penalty the licence holder in question agrees in writing that any indicative value of a proposed financial penalty should be applied exclusively and verifiably to